 After the 1982 closure of Mildmay by the NHS, it was eventually reopened as a voluntary charitable hospital, with a focus on providing care for people with HIV/AIDS.

-Peter Frymann, who joined the Board of Mildmay at that time, gives us his recollections, which detail the process by which the reopening of the hospital was enabled:
+Peter Frymann, who joined the Board of Mildmay at that time, gives us his recollections, which detail the process by which the reopening of the hospital was enabled.

-"I'm going to pick up from the book by Derek Taylor Thompson, the Birth and Rebirth of a Unique Hospital, at paragraph 51, which is where I came became involved.
+"I'm going to pick up from the book by Derek Taylor Thompson, The Birth and Rebirth of a Unique Hospital, at paragraph 51, which is where I came became involved.

 In April 1984 Helen Taylor Thompson contacted me to see if I would be interested in getting involved with Mildmay with a view to preparing a business plan or feasibility study for the Mildmay Mission Hospital as a voluntary charitable Hospital.
 This I did, and this document was indeed put to Norman Fowler, Secretary of State for Health.

-What impressed him more than anything, was the fact that in the 1948 National Health Services Act, there was a stipulation that the Minister of Health, or his successor was responsible for maintaining the denominational nature of hospitals where that was appropriate.
+What impressed him more than anything, was the fact that in the 1948 National Health Services Act, there was a stipulation that the Minister of Health or his successor was responsible for maintaining the denominational nature of hospitals where that was appropriate.
 Mildmay was one of six hospitals, covered by this provision, and it was pointed out very strongly to Norman Fowler, that closing a hospital was definitely not maintaining its denominational nature.
 The Hospital Advisory Council, in that sense, offered to do the job for him if he would grant a lease at a peppercorn rent to the HAC to reopen the hospital.
 Those were the legal grounds on which the hospital was reopened.

 One of the great heroes of the hospital, mentioned in the book, is actually Dr Kenneth Buxton.
 He was chairman of the League of friends, having been a medical director at the hospital.
 He it was who persuaded the League of friends in 1984 that without the hospital in operation the raison d’etre of the nursing home had gone.
-Accordingly the only way to support the hospital they were all committed to was close the nursing home, to sell it and to donate the proceeds back to the hospital.
+Accordingly, the only way to support the hospital they were all committed to was to close the nursing home, to sell it and donate the proceeds back to the hospital.

 It was that donation of that £300,000 that gave the hospital reserves, which enabled it to sign the contract for the redevelopment of the ward for caring for people with AIDS.
 The contract might have been £300,000 but the cost worked out at £600,000.
-In part the increase was down to the developing level of knowledge in the Local Authority and their changing requirements.
+In part, the increase was down to the developing level of knowledge in the Local Authority and their changing requirements.

 Later, Helen Taylor Thompson asked me whether, if we'd known in advance it would cost so much, we would have signed the contract.
 I replied that it was a matter of faith that we did sign that contract.
-I also pointed out that if we hadn't signed the contract we would almost certainly have lost the hospital because we have not been able to open, providing services which agreed with the DHS strategy and priorities.
+I also pointed out that if we hadn't signed the contract we would almost certainly have lost the hospital because we have not been able to open, providing services that agreed with the DHS strategy and priorities.
 That was one of the terms of the lease that we should work with the DHA to complement them or not compete with them.

 Other people who were involved at the hospital in the 1980s included David Brownnutt, who was pastor of the Free Church next to the hospital, the Reverend Eddie Stride, who was the vicar of Shoreditch parish church.

-It's also interesting to note that, whilst Mildmay was closed, because the NHS said there was no place within the current NHS for a unit the size of Mildmay within 10 years it was cited in Hansard, as the model of care for people with AIDS in the UK.
+It's also interesting to note that, whilst Mildmay was closed because the NHS said there was no place within the current NHS for a unit the size of Mildmay, within 10 years it was cited in Hansard, as the model of care for people with AIDS in the UK.
 That's resurrection.